 3. Now wait for a while until it’s over, This process can take some time.

 4. Once, It is finished, Press Win+R on your Keyboard to open RUN BOX and Type gpedit.msc then hit enter, This opens Local Group Policy Editor.

 5. You can restart your computer, if the Group Policy Editor is not opening.

 If you think that gpedit.msc is not enabled yet.
 So, now you can scan all Windows files with Command prompt admin, Let’s try this.

 # Open the Command Prompt Admin by using the Win+X shortcut key on the Keyboard.

 # Enter the command sfc /scannow and Hit Enter Button.

 It will scan all the files and give you the result, What you should do next.

-Now, Press Win+R on your Keyboard to open RUN BOx and Type gpedit.msc inside RUN the Box and open windows 10 Local Group policy editor.
-Hopefully, You’ll able to access Local Group Policy Editor on Windows Home Edition.
+Now, Press the “Windows+R” shortcut key to open RUN Box and Type gpedit.msc then hit enter.
+It will open Windows 10 Local Group Policy editor.
+Hopefully, You’ll be able to access Local Group Policy Editor on Windows 10 Home Edition.

 You know, if you don’t like Cortana due to privacy reasons.
 By using Group Policy editor you easily disable Cortana, you may know here: How to disable Cortana.